ink-cow/presets/README.md

 A set of brushes for making comics in MyPaint!
 Download the ZIP and then import it through the brush menu in MyPaint.

+I've been meaning to create a more complete guide to just everything, but the perfect is the enemy of the good.
+Hopefully this general rundown is enough to get you started.
+After installing the presets, you can familiarize yourself with the name of each one (as opposed to listing each one in detail here).

 ## Mojo Moo for Krita 5

 Mojo Moo for Krita is huge, basically one giant toolkit split into two ZIP files.
 Download the ZIP files, then import them through the resources menu in Krita.